mozilla/openwebapps/docs/IWA.md

 Additionally, the wire format and authentication mechanisms are completely controlled by the application author, and they can use whatever is apropriate.
-The key requirement for these conduits is that they handle a set of protocol messages defined in this document and respond with correctly formatted responses.
+The key requirement for these conduits is that they listen for cross-document messages and respond properly to those messages defined in this document associated with the services that they provide.

 ### Messaging basics